Friday, November 15, 2024

 At the time the film also seemed to be about coming to terms with the Vietnam War - the desolate disillusion of our highly admired America trying to destroy by brutal massacre (such as carpet bombing) a little people fighting for its liberty.
 In Finland we identified with Vietnam.
 Robin Wood also saw contemporary American horror film as an address about the state of the union.

 I had friends who were critical about the horror because they saw in it an expression of misogyny.
-I had also female who were also admirers of the film because of its audacious address.
+I had also female friends who were also admirers of the film because of its audacious address.
 I can understand the suspicion about misogyny.
 To me the film is among other things about misogyny as a root cause to the horror of the deranged family.

 I congratulate Alexandre O. Philippe for the structure of five conversations that are displayed individually so that we can fully immerse ourselves in their meditations - instead of the regular bonus feature soundbite approach.
 A fascinating comparison emerges of their various interpretations of the sunrise imagery.
 In vampire movies, sunrise kills the monster.
-In The Texas Chain Saw Massacre, sunrise.
-Most commentators first saw the film in a terribly beat-up print.
-"Visually it's completely different now", says Alexandra Heller-Nicholas.
-But seeing the movie in bad prints does not diminish it, perhaps on the contrary.
-Its visual power is immune to troubles of print quality.
+In The Texas Chain Saw Massacre, sunrise highlights the monster.

 Robin Wood, one of the film's earliest public admirers, saw in it a reflection of a recent past.
 In her final comments, Karyn Kusama sees in it a film much ahead of its time, a prophecy of what is happening now.